-Ideal for today’s culture, Tokyo is a city that is always moving forward, pushing the limits of what is feasible on a highly populated, earthquake-prone island by building increasingly taller, sleeker skyscrapers.
+Ideal for today’s culture, Tokyo is a city that is always moving forward, pushing the limits of what is feasible on a highly populated, earthquake-prone island by building increasingly taller, sleeker skyscrapers, and any Japan Travel Itinerary is incomplete without Tokyo.
 It is the most popular destination in Japan for contemporary art and architecture, pop culture, shopping, drinking, and entertainment.
 Skyscrapers, noisy arcades, bustling pedestrian crossings, wild youth fashions, and a plethora of really excellent eateries can all be found here.
 If all you do in Tokyo is eat, you’ll have a fantastic time—we ate so well even as vegetarians.
 Tokyo is also one of the best places if witnessing the Cherry Blossom Festival is on your Japan Travel Bucket List.

 Takayama is a stunningly beautiful tiny town on the edge of the Japan Alps, and one of Japan’s best-kept secrets.
 Yakushima is an island in Kagoshima Prefecture known for its animals, cedar trees, and waterfalls.
 This best spot to visit in Japan is well worth your time if you enjoy travelling into the wild for a once-in-a-lifetime experience.
 You’ll enjoy roaming through the historic centre, which is filled with classic wooden houses, colourful shrines, perfectly formed trees, and bright red river bridges.
 This is the place to go if you’re searching for a true escape from the hustle and bustle of city life.
 You may easily feel the beauty of old Japan here, with breathtaking attractions all across the city.